 Let me start by saying that I do not frequent buffet restaurants such as Vikings and Sambokojin.
 I’m a heavy eater but I know my stomach’s limitations.
 Thus, the only time I would visit such restaurants would be during special occasions and office lunch-outs.
 Some people, however, dine at these establishments on a frequent basis.
 I admire them for their endurance and fortitude in consuming a large amount of food.
 Besides, who wouldn’t be tempted if the dishes you only get to eat once in a while are within your reach and without any limitation?

 I can’t exactly compete by volume, so I formulated my own tactics for maximizing all-you-can-eat deals.
-What I lack in capacity, I make up for in endurance.
+What I lack in capacity, I made up for in endurance.
 Most of the tips here were based on real-life advice from friends and relatives, with additional ideas from other food blogs detailing their conquest of such buffets.
 These have worked for me many times over, but results may vary depending on the kind of buffet you will indulge in.
 Without further ado, here are my tips.

 1. Get more protein and less carbs.